A bounded numerical solution with a small mesh size implies existence of a smooth solution to the Navier-Stokes

-{\it Proof of Lemma \ref{Lem2}.}$\quad$ It is well known that if $\u_0\in H^1_0\cap H^2$ and $\u\in L^\infty(0,T;L^4)$, then the Navier--Stokes equations have a strong solution.
-For the convenience of the readers, we present a priori estimates here, where all the positive constants are independent of $T$.
+\begin{proof}[Proof of Lemma \ref{Lem2}] Under the conditions of Lemma \ref{Lem2} we have $\u\in L^\infty(0,T;\dot {\bf H}^1)\hookrightarrow L^\infty(0,T;{\bf L}^6)$, which satisfies Serrin's regularity condition (cf. \cite[section 3, (15)--(16)]{Serrin}).
+In this case, the solution to the Navier--Stokes equations is qualitatively smooth in the domain $\Omega\times(0,T)$.
+In the following, we present quantitative estimates for the solution with all the positive constants independent of $\u$ and $T$.